 Here are some of the best metrics to look at:

-- Follower growth.
-Look at the amount of followers (or page likes) you’ve added over a specific period of time across all platforms.
+Look at the number of followers (or page likes) you’ve added over a specific period of time across all platforms.
 Have you seen a ton of growth on one platform and very little on another?
 If so, you may want to zero in on the account that’s lagging behind and change your approach.

 For more ways to increase your social media engagement, check out the following blog post: Increase Your B2Bs Social Engagement.